nandiniK7/smart-expense-tracker/README.md

-# 💰 Income Expense Calculator
+# 💰 Smart Expense Tracker

-A responsive personal finance web application that helps users efficiently track income and expenses through an intuitive dashboard with real-time balance calculation and persistent browser storage.
+A responsive personal finance web application that helps users efficiently track and manage their daily expenses through an intuitive dashboard with real-time expense tracking, category filtering, data visualization, and persistent browser storage.

 ---